+25. A lessee shall reassess the lease term or a lessee option to purchase the underlying asset only if and at the point in time that any of the following occurs: (Staff Note – This guidance is from 842-10-35-1 and clarifies when a lessee must reassess the arrangements of the lease.)

+There is a significant event or a significant change in circumstances that is within the control of the lessee that directly affects whether the lessee is reasonably certain to exercise or not to exercise an option to extend or terminate the lease or to purchase the underlying asset.

+There is an event that is written into the contract that obliges the lessee to exercise (or not to exercise) an option to extend or terminate the lease.

+The lessee elects to exercise an option even though the entity had previously determined that the lessee was not reasonably certain to do so.

+The lessee elects not to exercise an option even though the entity had previously determined that the lessee was reasonably certain to do so.

+26. At the commencement date, an entity shall include the periods described in paragraph 24 in the lease term having considered all relevant factors that create an economic incentive for the lessee (that is, contract-based, asset-based, entity-based and market-based factors).
+Those factors shall be considered together, and the existence of any one factor does not necessarily signify that a lessee is reasonably certain to exercise or not to exercise an option.

-(Staff Note – This guidance is from 842-10-35-1 and clarifies when a lessee must reassess the arrangements of the lease.)16.(Staff Note – Paragraph 27 was retained from the original SSAP and includes information specific to statutory accounting for maintenance costs.)
+27. Maintenance costs incurred by the lessee for maintenance on the leased item that do not increase the value and enhance the usefulness of the leased asset shall be expensed when incurred pursuant to SSAP No. 19—Furniture, Fixtures, Equipment and Leasehold Improvements (SSAP No. 19).
+Reimbursable deposits shall be reflected as nonadmitted assets.
+Deposits paid to the lessor, reimbursable when the lessee incurs costs for lease maintenance activities, shall be recorded as nonadmitted assets.
+When the amount on deposit is less than probable of being returned, the deposit shall be recognized as an additional lease expense.
+(Staff Note – Paragraph 27 was retained from the original SSAP and includes information specific to statutory accounting for maintenance costs.)

 Accounting and Reporting by Lessors

-18. All leases, except leveraged leases as defined in paragraph 34, shall be considered operating leases and accounted for by the lessor as follows: (Staff Note – The language in this paragraph was retained from the prior SSAP and clarifies specific treatment that is applicable to statutory accounting.)
+28. The definition of property, plant and equipment for lessors is defined in paragraph 3 and is the same as for lessees.
+All leases, except leveraged leases as defined in paragraph 42, shall be considered operating leases and accounted for by the lessor as follows: (Staff Note – The language in this paragraph was retained from the prior SSAP and clarifies specific treatment that is applicable to statutory accounting.)

 a.
-The leased property shall be included in the same balance sheet category it would be had the property not been leased.
-The property shall be depreciated following the lessor’s normal depreciation policies for such assets;
+The leased property, plant or equipment shall be included in the same balance sheet category it would be had the property, plant or equipment not been leased.
+The property, plant or equipment shall be depreciated following the lessor’s normal depreciation policies for such assets;

 b.
 Rental income shall be reported as investment income as it becomes receivable according to the provisions of the lease.
-However, as discussed in paragraphs 13 and 14 of this statement, rentals may be recognized before they become due, if rentals vary from the straight-line basis.
+Rentals may be recognized before they become due, if rentals vary from the straight-line basis.
 The guidance in SSAP No. 34—Investment Income Due and Accrued shall be applied to the receivable balance; and

 c.
 Initial direct costs shall be charged to expense when incurred and shall not be deferred and allocated over the lease term.
-Initial direct costs are those incremental costs that the lessor has incurred in directly evaluating, negotiating, administering, and closing a lease transaction.
+Initial direct costs are those incremental costs that the lessor has incurred in directly evaluating, negotiating, administering and closing a lease transaction.